department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 that computes *objective* overall community-care eligibility by combining eligibility codes from the Eligibility and Enrollment System (E&E) with wait- and drive-time access standards.
 (Average historical wait times are provided by Facilities API.
-Average drive times are computed by Bing Maps. )
+Average drive times are also provided by Facilities API. )

 ![applications](src/plantuml/apps.png)

-Bing Maps is expected to be removed in the near future, when average drive times are supplied by the Facilities API.
 Historical wait times from the Facilities API are expected to be replaced with live wait times from the VA Online Scheduling System.

 For more information about the deployment architecture in different environments,